- AFIR/ERMFinancial Risks and ERM

 To further the growth of the actuarial profession, AFIR/ERM also offers financial support to young researchers from actuarially developing countries to attend AFIR/ERM colloquia and the International Congress of Actuaries (held every four years).

-As an added membership benefit, members receive, biannually, a copy of the ASTIN Bulletin - The Journal of the IAA.
+As an added benefit, members receive a copy of the ASTIN Bulletin — The Journal of the IAA three times per year.

 In 2002, AFIR/ERM established The Bob Alting von Geusau Memorial Prize, in honour of its late and longserving treasurer.
 The prize was awarded for the first time in 2003 in von Geusau’s home country at the 13th AFIR Colloquium in Maastricht (The Netherlands).
 The prize is awarded annually for the best paper on an AFIR/ERM topic published in the ASTIN Bulletin.
 The list of recipients is available on the AFIR/ERM Website.